 Thank you.

 Hi Rama.
 Sport tops can be tough.
 Ruched tops would be best but they are not easy to find.
-The yellow top above is not clingy at all.
-It fits around the bust and kind of drapes over the tummy area.
+However, there are plenty of tops that are not clingy at all yet still stretchy.
+Some tops fit around the bust and then fall losely over the tummy area.
 Something like that may be good too.
-I usually buy good brands like Adidas and Nike and have found my tops keep their shape well.
+I usually buy good brands like Adidas, Lululemon and Nike and have found my tops keep their shape well.
 I think it pays to buy good quality.
 What also helps is to have leggings that cover your tummy That way your tops will fit and drape nicer.
 Hope that helps a bit… Good luck finding some great tops!

-I love the yellow top.
 My fitness wardrobe is almost entirely black.
 In terms of your tip of dressing for your climate that is not exactly ideal in a Sydney Summer so I will be trying to introduce a few lighter colours this season to beat the heat.
-You mentioned above you need new shoes (don’t we all … always!).
 I love Mizuno sneakers.
 I have never found anything that fits my narrow foot better.
 I’m currently on the hunt for a new pair 🙂

 Thanks for the tip Allison!